icedcoffeeee/fyp-template/README.md

 - ensure LaTeX is installed.
 Either:
     - online: register on `www.overleaf.com` and copy these files to a new project.
-    - windows: `winget install miktex.miktex` and launch `MikTeX Console`.
+    - windows: `winget install miktex.miktex strawberryperl.strawberryperl` and launch `MikTeX Console`.
     - ubuntu: `sudo apt install texlive-basic`.
 - run `latexmk --lualatex`